 3. Giving students immediate feedback

-In a traditional class, students complete a homework assignment based on a lecture and a textbook reading, turn the assignment in, and get feedback days or weeks later.
+In many classes without digital learning technologies, students turn in an assignment and get feedback days or weeks later.
 By then, the student has already moved on to another concept or chapter.

 4. Using data to make interventions with individual students